RachitReserk/Yo_Backend/README.md

   <!--[![Backers on Open Collective](https://opencollective.com/nest/backers/badge.svg)](https://opencollective.com/nest#backer)
   [![Sponsors on Open Collective](https://opencollective.com/nest/sponsors/badge.svg)](https://opencollective.com/nest#sponsor)-->

-## How to run it locally.
+## How to run it locally

-Clone the repo.
+1. Clone the repository.

-npm install ( or any other package manager , just to install dependencies. ) create a .env and provide SECRET for JWT secret and MONGO_URI for mongoDB connect url. npm start and it will work flawlessly for sure ( in most cases .)
+2. Run `npm install` (or use your preferred package manager) to install dependencies.

+3. Create a `.env` file and provide the following environment variables:
+   - `SECRET` (JWT secret)
+   - `MONGO_URI` (MongoDB connection URL)

+4. Start the application using `npm start`.
+It should work flawlessly (in most cases).

+5. If you want to use this backend with a frontend application, make sure to enable CORS.
+You can configure this in `main.ts`.